Cross-Modal Graph with Meta Concepts for Video Captioning: Related Work

 To model non-Euclidean structures such as graphs and trees, Graph Convolution Networks (GCN) \cite{kipf2017semi} are proposed to give graph structure representations.
 Later, graph attention networks (GAT) \cite{velickovic2018graph} introduce attention mechanism when encoding node features.
 In \cite{li2019deepgcns}, Li et al. further explore the effect of stacking deeper layers for GCN.
 However, both GCN and GAT require the pre-defined edge information as the input to compute the embedded graph features.
 To alleviate this limitation, Wang et al. \cite{wang2019dynamic} compute the node relationships and aggregate neighbourhood features at each iteration, so that we can compute the graph representations without the pre-defined edges and build the relationships between nodes dynamically.

-There have been some efforts applying graph models on the captioning task \cite{yang2019auto,li2019know,yao2018exploring}.
+There have been some efforts to apply graph models on the captioning task \cite{yang2019auto,li2019know,yao2018exploring}.
 To be specific, Yang et al. \cite{yang2019auto} use a pretrained detector to give predicted scene graphs of the images first, and then adopt a GCN to embed the scene graphs.
 In \cite{yao2018exploring}, semantic graph is built with directional edges on the detected object regions, where they also use GCN to embed and produce the contextual features.
 In terms of video related tasks, spatial and temporal information is of great significance.
 Xu et al. \cite{xu2020g} perform graph convolution on segmented video snippets to leverage both spatial and temporal context for action localization.
 Liu et al. \cite{liu2019learning} take videos to be 3D point clouds in the spatial-temporal space.
 Wang et al. \cite{wang2018videos} build video graphs from the computed similarity and use GCN model to give representations for video action recognition.
 Zhang et al. \cite{zhang2021multi} propose to tackle the problem of temporal language localization in videos with the multi-modal interaction graph convolutional network.

 In this paper, we construct various types of graphs with different graph embeddings, where we use dynamic graph embedding way to model the cross-modal meta concepts across the whole video, and include the sequence information to the detected scene graphs in video frames.
-We also give detailed analysis on their effects for video captioning task.
+We also give a detailed analysis of their effects on video captioning tasks.